 What Wardman Library resource/service would you recommend to students?

-Thank you, Mike, for taking the time to share your thoughts and experiences with us.
-Next week, we will bring you an interview with our Office Manager, Mary Garside.
+Thank you, Anne, for taking the time to share your thoughts and experiences with us.
+Next week, we will bring you an interview with the Club 88 Manager and Media Coordinator, Chris Greenwood.

 Works mentioned above: